CodeCompasss/cse-student-starter-guide/docs/college/scholarship.md

-# Understanding Scholarships and Financial Aid for College Students

 ## What is a Scholarship?

 A **scholarship** is a financial award given to students to help cover their education expenses such as tuition fees, books, or living costs.
 Scholarships are typically **merit-based**, **need-based**, or awarded for specific talents, achievements, or backgrounds.
 Unlike loans, scholarships **do not need to be repaid**.